andreisss/Remote-DLL-Injection-with-Timer-based-Shellcode-Execution/README.md

 ## Overview

-**Thread Pool Timer Process Injection** is a novel technique that leverages the Windows thread pool infrastructure to execute shellcode.
+**Thread Pool Timer Process Injection** is a technique that leverages the Windows thread pool infrastructure to execute shellcode.
 By combining traditional DLL injection with the `CreateThreadpoolTimer` API, this method enables in-memory code execution through legitimate system-managed threads—potentially bypassing many modern detection mechanisms.

 This approach introduces a stealthy execution vector that avoids classic API hooks such as `CreateRemoteThread`, `NtCreateThreadEx`, and APCs, making it highly attractive for red team operations and malware research.